|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 The entire East Prussian government in Königsberg consisted of the four budget ministers, two secretaries, an archivist, four chancellors (Kanzlisten) and four copyists, two servants (Aufwärtern) and three messengers (Boten) — twenty people in all.

-Clark reports that no German-speaking university held the legal right to make its appointments by the end of the 18th century [1986, 367-73].
+Clark reports that, even at the close of the 18th century, no German-speaking university held the legal right to make its appointments [1986, 367-73].
 On the attempts by students to influence professorial appointments, see Bornhak [1900, 87-88].

 Copyright ©2006 Steve Naragon (Manchester University)